microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/11-Configure-User-Experience-Settings.md

 ## Success Criteria

-1. WVD devices automatically enroll into Intune
+1. AVD devices automatically enroll into Intune
 1. MFA is required for access
 1. Windows updates are automatically installed
 1. Security requirements are enforced by device restrictions